FinOps Center

 Describe your workload.
 Not your infrastructure.

-Product Owners onboard AI workloads through a three-step form.
+Product Owners onboard AI workloads through a three-step wizard.
 They pick a use case type, describe the workload in their own terms, set a budget, and select an availability requirement.
-The model, the platform, the AWS account, and the region are decided downstream — by the people responsible for those decisions.
+The model, platform, AWS account, and region are decided downstream by the people responsible for those decisions.

 Coding